 6. Active Halo from Amber Alert GPS: Best for frequent updates

-Child GPS trackers just like Active Halo from Amber Alert make the darkest scenarios brighter.
+Child GPS tracking pendant just like Active Halo from Amber Alert make the darkest scenarios brighter.

-This child tracking device uses 4G LTE to trace location, send alerts, and detect speed.
-The Amber Alert GPS locator helps you retain tabs on your child’s whereabouts in the least times.
+This GPS child tracking pendant uses 4G LTE to trace location, send alerts, and detect speed.
+The Amber Alert GPS locator helps you retain tabs on your child whereabouts in the least times.

 - Up to twenty safety zones